 Unsurprisingly, the Finger Lakes region of New York has a rich maritime history.
 Wanting to learn more about it, I took some time to visit the Finger Lakes Boating Museum.

-The Finger Lakes Boating Museum is located in Hammondsport, New York, only a short distance from Keuka Lake.
+The Finger Lakes Boating Museum is located in Hammondsport, New York, only a short distance from Keuka Lake and the fabulous Glenn H Curtiss Museum.
 Since wineries are one of the largest current businesses in the region, it’s fitting that the museum is housed in a beautiful building once used by Taylor Wine Company.